 The Bamberg Symphony

 The Bamberg Symphony is an extraordinary orchestra in an extraordinary city.
 Bamberg without the Symphony would be a city missing something essential, something basic, like the air we breathe.
 Almost 10% of Bamberg's citizens subscribe to one of the five concert series.
 There are also quite a few special concerts, almost all of which sold out, so that everybody in the city attends a concert with the orchestra on average once a year.

-Yet the Bamberg Symphony is much more than simply the musical hub of the city and the entire region.
-It’s one of Germany’s most-travelled orchestras: since 1946, it has been delighting audiences worldwide with its characteristically dark, rounded, radiant sound.
-In that time it has given well over 7,000 concerts in more than 500 cities and 63 countries, and as the Bavarian State Philharmonic it regularly criss-crosses the globe as cultural ambassador to the world for Bavaria and all of Germany.
+And yet the Bamberg Symphony is far more than the musical centre of the city and the entire region.
+They are one of Germany's most travelled orchestras: since 1946 they have been delighting audiences all over the world with their characteristically dark, round and radiant sound.
+With far more than 7,300 concerts in over 500 cities and 63 countries, they have also become a cultural ambassador for Bavaria and the whole of Germany as the Bavarian State Philharmonic Orchestra and regularly tour, for example, the USA, South America, Japan and China.